Iteration Layer

 • Legal obligation (Art.
 6(1)(c)) — tax reporting, lawful government requests

 • Consent (Art.
-6(1)(a)) — marketing communications; withdrawable at any time
+6(1)(a)) — optional onboarding guidance and product update emails; withdrawable at any time from account settings

 Purpose of Processing